 I walked around the neighborhood for a while, trying to imagine my grandmother strolling the same streets.
 And then I spent the early evening reading a book that I had brought with me.
 I seemed to have discovered everything about the hotel that I was going to.

-Having come clean, I returned to the hotel, where I’d left my backpack, and not much later I was on the train for Switzerland and Italy.
+Having come clean, I returned to the hotel, where I’d left my backpack, and soon found myself on the train for Switzerland and Italy.

 When I returned to California at the end of my trip, I had a short debriefing session with Grandma.
 She didn’t have much specific to say about Pont de Pany.
 I guess her memories were fading.